oGGy990/certbot-dns-inwx/README.md

     certbot certonly -a dns-inwx -d sub.domain.tld -d *.wildcard.tld

 Renewals will automatically be performed using the same authenticator and credentials by certbot.

-## Usage on certbot < v1.7.0
-Before certbot v1.7.0, third plugins needed to be accessed using their plugin name as prefix.
-If you are still using an older version of certbot, ensure to prefix all options in *inwx.cfg* and on the command-line with `certbot-dns-inwx:`, e.g.:

-    certbot certonly -a certbot-dns-inwx:dns-inwx --certbot-dns-inwx:dns-inwx-credentials /root/inwx.cfg -d sub.domain.tld

 ## Command Line Options
 ```